wultra/sike-java/docs/Readme.md

 - `getEncoded()` - returns the byte array representation of the key
 - `toOctetString()` - converts the key to an octet string as defined in SIKE specification

-You can also obtain the numeric representation of keys using:
+Obtain the numeric representation of keys using:

 - `priv.getKey()` - returns the FpElement representing the private key
 - `pub.getPx()` - returns the Fp2Element representing the public key element phi(Px)